-Read these instructions carefully.
+Please read these instructions carefully.
 The instructions will help you complete your application and understand how it will be processed.
-If you have questions about your eligibility, how to complete the form, or the asylum process, you may wish to consult an attorney or other qualified person to assist you.
-(See Section IV, Right to Counsel, in Part I of these instructions.)
+If you have questions about your eligibility, how to complete the form or the asylum process, you may wish to consult an attorney or other qualified person to assist you.
+(See Page 4 of the Instructions, Part I, Filing Instructions, Section IV, "Right to Counsel.")